sassonshmuel/ammeters/README.md

 Sasson's comments

-The project seems to be already designed, just with a lot of broken stuff.
+The project seems to be already designed and implemented, just with a lot of broken stuff.

 Fixes:
 1. Uncomment lines.
-2. Fix inconsistent command used.
+2. Fix inconsistent command used (circutor command was changed according to the documentation)
 3. Implement empty unimplemented functions.
 4. Added _to_json_safe() method since the results could not be converted to json.
 5. I had to add django-basic-stats dependency.
 6. Fixed stats.t.interval according to AciPy version.
 7. Main is running successfully.
 8. test_cases are running successfully.
+9. visualization is working (see the results/plots folder).

+How to run the test cases:
+python -m unittest tests.test_cases -v